missyburch/strangeish-things/README.md

 Demonstration repo for teaching the basics of github

 ## Setting
-Hawkins, Indiana - a tranquil place with nothing really going on.
+Hawkins, Indiana - a crazy place to be!

 ## Characters
 * Joyce
 * Hopper
 * Nancy
+* Tom
+* Bob
+* Will